X

 Risk: The resignation of key employees or Hexagon’s failure to attract skilled and diverse personnel to all different levels within the organisation may have an adverse impact on the Group’s operations.
 Further, maintaining Hexagon’s company culture is critical to attracting and retaining top talent.

-Risk management: Since future success is largely dependent on the capacity to retain, recruit and develop skilled staff, being an attractive employer to both potential and existing employees is an important success factor for Hexagon.
 Group and business area management jointly handle risks associated with human capital.
-Hexagon works with a structured approach to HR and market-based remuneration to ensure employee satisfaction.
+Hexagon works with a structured approach to HR and market-based remuneration to better ensure employee satisfaction.
 Hexagon uses employee engagement as the overall measure in the employee survey.

 Environment